yoderme/tomcat60/BRANCH-README.txt

  Make sure to run Ant build before running the test from within an IDE.

- 3. Support for starting Tomcat with a random port number (port number 0) has been implemented. (r1723545 + r1723551, BZ 52028).
+ 3. Implemented support for starting Tomcat with a random port number (port number 0).

+ Committed to tc6.0.x/trunk. (r1723545 + r1723551, BZ 52028).

+ 4. Implemented support for running the tests with Apache Ant.

+ Note: running the tests with APR connector is not usable.
+ The JVM crashes.
+See FIXME items below.

 Known issues / FIXME: